samgutentag/samgutentag.github.io/_posts/2021-08-14-helium-hotspot-setup-outdoor.md

 | ![step-02][step-02] | ![step-01][step-01]  | ![step-06][step-06] |

-The Back Plate attaches to the rear of the the Enclosure, be mindful of the orientation of the Back Plate, it looks symetrical, but it is not
+The Back Plate attaches to the rear of the the Enclosure, be mindful of the orientation of the Back Plate, it looks symmetrical, but it is not

 |         Yay         |       Not Yay       |      Most Yay       |
 | :-----------------: | :-----------------: | :-----------------: |
 | ![step-03][step-03] | ![step-04][step-04] | ![step-05][step-05] |

 Attach the Mounting Arm to the Back Plate.
-Make sure to orient the arm that the head of hte HEx Bolt fits into the counter sink.
+Make sure to orient the arm that the head of the Hex Bolt fits into the counter sink.

 |       Pieces        |    Counter Sink     |